trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 * `--all`: Compile all contracts instead of only the contracts changed since last compile.
 * `--network <name>`: Specify the network to use, saving artifacts specific to that network.
 Network name must exist in the configuration.
+* `--list <filter>`: List all recent stable releases from solc-bin.
+If filter is specified then it will display only that type of release or docker tags.
+The filter parameter must be one of the following: prereleases, releases, latestRelease or docker.

 ### console